coderefinery/2022-09-20-workshop/content/questions/day3.md

 37. At some point it would be nice if you could say something about common pitfalls or experiences or maybe best practice when working several people on larger projects, as I go a long in my projects I usually get a clearer picture of functionality and sometimes want to change basic classes or functions made in the beginning of a project, but if other people are developing on the project I suppose this would introduce a lot of conflicts
     - The last part of today is practical ideas of how to contribute, where we discuss some of this.
 If we don't remember the this question then, raise it again!
     - The best thing for these kind of situations are tests (imo).
 As long as the tests succeed, you should be fine in changing the underlying classes.
 But any time you have to change a test, you are introducing a breaking change, which might not be what you want.
+    - and to open an issue first and collect feedback before making a change. the issue can also inform others about the changes that are coming up.

 38. How would you manage something like credentials in your code when collaborating and sharing code online?
 Use a config file ignored using gitignore?
     - Correct.
 Then share that config file some other way, or maybe each person has their own credentials in there.
 Maybe even a "secrets" git repo that is handled separately.
+    - GitHub and GitLab can also store repository secrets without exposing them in the history or test outputs

 39. The admin and I (contributor) are sitting next to eachother comparing trees.
 We have both fetched, but the trees are different.
 Do we need to use some commands to make the trees align in the future.
 I have one branch that is not pushed yet.
     - Hm, does `git graph` show any hints (like, are you at slightly different places in the graph)?